Autoencoders for Real-Time SUEP Detection: Abstract

 \section{Abstract}

-Confining dark sectors with pseudo-conformal dynamics can produce Soft Unclustered Energy Patterns, or SUEPs, at the Large Hadron Collider: the production of dark quarks in proton-proton collisions leading to a dark shower and the high-multiplicity production of dark hadrons.
-The final experimental signature is spherically-symmetric energy deposits by an anomalously large number of soft Standard Model particles with a transverse energy of $\sim$few$\times100$\MeV.
-The dominant background for the SUEP search, if it gets produced via gluon-gluon fusion, is multi-jet QCD events.
+Confining dark sectors with pseudo-conformal dynamics can produce Soft Unclustered Energy Patterns (SUEP), at the Large Hadron Collider: the production of dark quarks in proton-proton collisions leading to a dark shower and the high-multiplicity production of dark hadrons.
+The final experimental signature is spherically-symmetric energy deposits by an anomalously large number of soft Standard Model particles with a transverse energy of $\mathcal{O}(10^2)\MeV$.
+Assuming Yukawa-like couplings of the scalar portal state, the dominant production mode is gluon fusion, and the dominant background comes from multi-jet QCD events.
 We have developed a deep learning-based Anomaly Detection technique to reject QCD jets and identify any anomalous signature, including SUEP, in real-time in the High-Level Trigger system of the Compact Muon Solenoid experiment at the Large Hadron Collider.
 A deep convolutional neural autoencoder network has been trained using QCD events by taking transverse energy deposits in the inner tracker, electromagnetic calorimeter, and hadron calorimeter sub-detectors as 3-channel image data.
-To tackle the biggest challenge of the task, due to the sparse nature of the data---only $\sim$0.5\% of the total $\sim \SI{20}{\milli\second}$, which perfectly satisfies the High-Level Trigger system's latency of $\mathcal{O}(10^2)~\SI{}{\milli\second}$.
+Due to the sparse nature of the data, only $\sim$0.5\% of the total $\sim \SI{20}{\milli\second}$, which perfectly satisfies the High-Level Trigger system's latency of $\mathcal{O}(10^2)~\SI{}{\milli\second}$.
 Given the virtue of the unsupervised learning of the autoencoders, the trained model can be applied to any new physics model that predicts an experimental signature anomalous to QCD jets.